 How Much Does a UNest Account Cost?

-UNest charges a flat $3 per month per account.
+UNest charges $2.99 per month per account.
 Accounts over $50,000 are charged a 0.25% fee annually.
 Underlying management fees costs 0.4 to 0.6% annually.
-UNest says that it can save investors over $20,000 on fees for college when you use them rather than a traditional financial advisor.
+UNest says that it can save investors over $25,000 on fees for college when you use them rather than a traditional financial advisor.

 Periodically, UNest offers a referral bonus which sweetens the deal.
-For July 2020, they offered a $500 bonus for five successful UNest referrals.
+In the past (2020), they offered a $500 bonus for five successful UNest referrals.

 Be sure to check the referral page each month to capitalize on these bonuses.

-Right now, new UNest users can earn $10 when they start an account for their child with a minimum deposit of $25 per month.
+In the past, new UNest users could earn $10 when they start an account for their child with a minimum deposit of $25 per month.
 The $10 bonus is only valid on your first child’s account, and adding more children/beneficiaries will not prompt another $10 bonus.
 The $10 gifts will be paid out 7-10 days after opening your account.
-See all of the bonus details here.
+While there is no current sign-up bonus live now, you can see all previous bonus details here.

 Why I Became a UNest User